 You don’t have to share your credit card information to set up a free Nav account.
 It’s currently the only source where you can check both your business and personal credit scores for free.
 Your free account also comes with tools to build better business credit.
 Get started here.

-You can upgrade to a Premium account to access:
+You can upgrade to a Nav Paid account to access:

 - 2 Business Credit Scores from Experian and Dun & Bradstreet